 Measures of exercise addiction and the development of the exercise

-questionnaire.
-Paper presented at the Joint Clinical Conference of the
+beliefs questionnaire.
+Paper presented at the Joint Clinical Conference

 Conference, Ambleside.